ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

     </figcaption>
 </figure>

-Build a cable to connect the ODrive to the terminal block.

 Build around an 8 inch cable to connect the ODrive (wire ferrules to go into the green block labelled + and -) and the terminal block which distributes power.